 Once you have defrosted your freezer and switched back on the power, you can store frozen foods straight away.
-It is only in the case of new freezers that you must wait a number of hours before storing frozen foods - consult your manufacturer’s handbook for guidance.
+It is only in the case of new freezers that you must wait a number of hours before storing frozen foods - consult your manufacturer’s

 Power Cuts & Frozen Foods?

 If there is a power cut or the freezer door has been left open by mistake, the food may still be safe to eat.

 - As long as a freezer with its door ajar is continuing to cool, the food should stay safe overnight.

 - A freezer full of food will usually keep for about 2 days if the door is shut.

 - A half-full freezer will last about 1 day if the door is shut.

 To determine the safety of food when the power is restored, check their condition and temperature.
 If food is partly frozen and still has ice crystals then it is safe to refreeze or use.
 Discard food that has been warmer than 5°C for more then 2 hours.
 Please do not taste to determine it viability as it may be unsafe.